novumcoder/jst-minified-template/README.md

 ## The "JST minifed template" task

 ### Overview
-In your project's Gruntfile, add a section named `eeTemplate` to the data object passed into `grunt.initConfig()`.
+In your project's Gruntfile, add a section named `jstminifiedtpl` to the data object passed into `grunt.initConfig()`.

 ```js
 grunt.initConfig({